• Home

 What makes Viser Performance Intakes unique?

 We focus on the needs of an NA build (Naturally Aspirated).
-Both the shapes and the surface texture if our bolt-on mods are designed to maximize airflow, velocity, and agitation; and to mitigate oscillation in the intake:
+Both the shapes and the surface texture of our bolt-on mods are designed to maximize airflow, velocity; and to mitigate oscillation in the intake:

 Our port design vastly improves low and mid-range power, as well as high end power, when combined with a throttle body upgrade.